There is no conscious experience without emotions

 The Action Units allows the measurement of the expression of emotions.

-The main function of the facial nerve is motor control of all of the muscles of facial expression.
-The emotional reaction is 20 - 40 ms which is a time below the threshold of consciousness.
+The primary function of the facial nerve is the motor control of all muscles that generate facial expressions.
+The emotional reaction is 20 - 40 ms, which is a time below the threshold of awareness.

-The facial muscles are 43 and are just below the skin and control facial expression.
-When they contract, the skin moves forming the micro facial expressions that encode the 6 primary emotions.
+There are 43 facial muscles just under the skin that control facial expressions.
+When they contract, the skin moves to form the facial micro-expressions that encode the six primary emotions.

-Paul Ekman's studies have allowed us to codify the 6 primary emotions proving that they are universal, spontaneous and measurable.
-The Facial Action Coding System is the system that allows the interpretation of the emotions that appear on the face.
-In addition to micro-expressions that are imperceptible expressions, there are "mini" expressions that often appear in only one region of the face.
-These small movements can also occur when an emotion has just begun, often before the person is aware of his or her emotional state.
+Paul Ekman's studies made it possible to encode the six primary emotions demonstrating that they are universal, spontaneous and measurable.
+The Facial Action Coding System is the system that allows the interpretation of the expression that appears on the face.
+In addition to micro-expressions which are imperceptible expressions, there are "mini" expressions that often arise in only one region of the face.
+These small movements can also occur when an emotion has just started, usually before the person is aware of their emotional state.

 Robert Plutchik's studies define the more complex emotions that are formed by combinations of primary emotions, he identifies twenty-four emotions as dyads.
 Two emotions: expectation and trust can not be included in the F.A.C.S. system, for this reason, the algorithm can analyze a total of up to 15 dyads.
 The analysis of the emotions that emerged is useful for understanding what people feel.

 Fill out the form below and we will contact you shortly.